cloudmesh-community/hid-sp18-417/tutorial/README.md

 This tutorial will guide the steps towards setting up a Kubernetes Pi cluster.
 The steps are:
-a. setting up static IP
+a.
+Setting up static IP
-b. secure ssh key setup for communication
+b.
+Secure ssh key setup for communication
 c.
 Kubenetes cluster setup
+d.
+Aumating the process

 Cluster needs:
 1. One head/master Pi